xdmushui/partner-center-sdk/develop/manage-payouts.md

 4. Select the role you wish to assign to the application.
 For example, to allow the application to execute actions like reboot, start and stop instances, select the Contributor role.
 Read more about [available roles](/azure/role-based-access-control/built-in-roles).

    By default, Azure AD applications aren't displayed in the available options.
 To find your application, search on the name and select it from the results.
-In the below screenshot, `example-app` is the AAD app which you registered.
+In the below screenshot, `example-app` is the AAD app you registered.

    :::image type="content" source="./images/manage-payouts/add-role-assignment.png" alt-text="Screenshot showing the user interface for adding a role assignment for a test application.":::